The 2024 UCI Ethics Center Summer Program is Now Complete!

 Andrada CostoiuMy name is Andrada Costoiu and I have background and experience in academics and business.
 I enjoy teaching classes in human rights, social justice, and equality.
 In my free time, I like to write, and my latest novel, Under the Iron Curtain, set in communist Romania, was published by Niculescu Publishing House, Bucharest, in July 2021.
 Outside of academic life, I had the opportunity to be part of different governmental agencies and international organizations.
 I am one of the founding members of AIESEC Bucharest (International Association of Students in Economics and Business Management).
 About a decade after the Romanian revolution, I worked for the Romanian Foreign Trade Center in Bucharest, where I analyzed market forecasts, worked to establish goals and strategies for the Ministry of Commerce, and worked on evaluation committees for projects funded by the European Union.
 In the past year, I have started following one of my lifelong passions: flying.
 I am taking flying lessons, and I have become a pilot.
 I am currently flying a Cessna 172, and I am working on my ratings to be able to fly commercially and, of course, the big jets!

 Module 8.
 Genocide and ethnic conflict: Causes, legacies, and memories.
-Kiyaan Parikh, with the assistance of Melissa Hua.
+Kiyaan Parikh, with the assistance of Melissa Hua and Caitlyn Liao.
 Mondays and Wednesdays, 4 pm-6 pm PST.

 Students will discuss generational trauma, victimhood, perpetration, and collective memory.
 Together, we ask how violence is remembered and processed in a community and the politics surrounding and informing those processes.
 The module aims to explore broad theories while developing writing skills, critical thinking, and contention with texts in context.
 This topic space will expose students to critical research skills such as hypothesis development, synthesizing theories, and putting ideas into dialogue.
 We will also discuss inference, research design, and the strengths of various methodologies in answering our big idea questions.
 Readings will be fairly interdisciplinary across social science and humanities, providing a sampling platter of how various traditions research, define, and unpack these questions.
 But most importantly, we will look at not just the nature of violence, or violence as a “natural” phenomenon, but contend with the actual impacts of conflict on people's lives and the long-term legacies they carry forward.
 Genocide is an emotionally difficult topic to research, so bear that in mind as you choose your modules.